How To Create A YouTube Channel With Your Phone (Complete Beginner’s Guide!)

 Important: When available, we use affiliate links and may earn a commission!

-How to Create A YouTube Channel With Your Phone: Step-by-Step Guide
+How To Create A YouTube Channel With Your Phone

 So if you’re ready to learn how to create a YouTube channel on mobile, let’s get started!

-In order to set up your channel properly with complete access to all of the topics we’re about to cover, you must use the YouTube browser, not the app.
-Unfortunately, the app is missing a lot of key settings for creating your channel, at least as of right now.
+In order to set up your channel properly with complete access to all of the topics we’re about to cover, you must open YouTube in your phone’s browser on desktop mode.
+We’ll show you how to do this below on Safari and Chrome.

 To sign in or create an account, here’s what to do: